-The middle and right panels also show a complex picture for X-ray and H$\alpha$ emission.
-In both cases, PAHs are bright relative to the other band (red) in the starburst and the galaxy disk (likely due to extinction) and are moderately brighter (salmon) along the edges of the outflow cone, while the other tracers are brighter inside the wind itself.
-The enhanced PAH emission outside the outflow cone lines up well with the expected multiphase model of galactic winds, where the core is diffuse and hot and the outskirts are cold and dense \citep{Thompson2024}.
-However, enhanced PAH emission is located within the outflow cone, appearing as patchy filaments.
+The enhanced PAH emission observed outside the outflow cone is consistent with the expected multiphase structure of galactic winds, in which the core is hot and diffuse while the outskirts are cooler and denser \citep{Thompson2024}.
+Interestingly, enhanced PAH emission is also located within the outflow cone, appearing as patchy filaments.
 As mentioned in Section~\ref{ssec:pah_correlations}, these locations could be where PAHs are mixed with cooler gas where clouds are entrained in the hot outflow.
 These patches are less common in the PAH–H$\alpha$ ratio map because the two bands exhibit nearly identical morphologies, as shown in Figures~\ref{fig:jwstdata} and \ref{fig:data_image} and illustrated in Appendix~\ref{app:ha_zoomin} for an individual cloud.